 Virtual Assistant Insurance

-Over the years we've done a variety of articles on why virtual assistant insurance is needed:
+Over the years we've done a variety of articles on why it is necessary for virtual assistants to have insurance in place if they are working with clients or as associates:

 - Virtual Assistant Insurance Claims - what can go wrong?